magizbox/git/docs/team_workflow.md

 ### Step 5: fetch and rebase

-Developer will checkout to dev `branch`, fetch from upstream remote and rebase
+Developer will checkout to `develop` branch, fetch from upstream remote and rebase

 ![resources/workflow-step-5.png](resources/workflow-step-5.png)

 ### Step 6: Develop new features

 **Team sync**.
-At this moment, developer can `checkout` from dev feature to create new feature.
+At this moment, developer can `checkout` from `develop` branch to create new feature.

 ![resources/workflow-step-6.png](resources/workflow-step-6.png)